mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-17.md

 # Does setTimeout() Always Execute After the Given Time?

 -> No!
 Contrary to popular belief, setting a timer for 5 seconds using setTimeout() does not guarantee that the callback function will execute exactly after 5 seconds.
-It might take longer—6, 7, or even 10 seconds.
+It might take longer 6, 7, or even 10 seconds.
 The actual execution time depends on the call stack.

 **Let's Look at an Example**